testing-library/native-testing-library-docs/docs/api-queries.md

 ### Normalization

-Before running any matching logic against text, `native-testing-library` automatically normalizes that text.
+Before running any matching logic against text, RNTL automatically normalizes that text.
 By default, normalization consists of trimming whitespace from the start and end of text, and collapsing multiple adjacent whitespace characters into a single space.

 If you want to prevent that normalization, or provide alternative normalization (e.g. to remove Unicode control characters), you can provide a `normalizer` function in the options object.
 This